dzy1011/test/README.md

 # SNIPS dataset
 python train.py -g -bs=16 -ne=200 -dd=./data/SNIPS -lod=./log/SNIPS -sd=./save/SNIPS -nh=8 -wed=64 -ied=64 -sdhd=64 -ln=SNIPS.txt
 ```
+Due to some stochastic factors(e.g., GPU and environment), it maybe need to slightly tune the hyper-parameters using grid search to reproduce the results reported in our paper.
 ## Citation
 When you use the our paper, we would appreciate it if you cite the following:
 ```